-Use the questions below to activate students' background knowledge before they read the stories.
+Use the questions below to activate student background knowledge before reading the stories.

 - 1 Are there times that you feel grumpy?
 What makes you feel that way?
 What types of things make you feel better?
 Do you have any companions?
 What makes your companions fun to be around?
 (Mother Bruce) - When do you like to have a lot of company?
 When do you like to be alone?
 Why?
 Have you ever been to a hotel?
 What makes a hotel different from a home?
 (Hotel Bruce) - 3 When do you think it is important for people to be quiet?
 Why?
 Are there times that you like silence?
 Are there times that you like a lot of noise?
 Why?
-(Be Quiet!) - 4 Have you ever moved?
+(BE QUIET!) - 4 Have you ever moved?
 What was the best part of moving?
 Why?
 What is the difference between taking a vacation and moving?
 What is your favorite part of your home?
 Why?
 (Bruce's Big Move) - 5 Have you ever been nervous about starting something new?
 When?
 Why?
 What happened once you began?
 Was there anything about the experience that you found surprising?
 (We Don't Eat Our Classmates) - 6 Have you ever seen a big storm?
-What happened (e.g., thunder, lightning, heavy rain)?
-Why can big storms be dangerous?
+What happened? (e.g., thunder, lightning, heavy rain) Why can big storms be dangerous?
 How can people stay safe in a big storm?
 Explain.
 (Bruce's Big Storm) - 7 What activities do you like to do for fun?
 Why?
 Describe your Big Fun Day.
 What is an activity that you don't enjoy doing?
 Why?
 Can you think of an activity that you enjoy but someone else does not?
 Explain.
-(Bruce's Big Fun Day)
+(Bruce's Big Fun Day) - 8 Have you ever heard of a talent show?
+Can you think of a talent that makes you feel proud?
+How do you feel when you show your talent to others?
+Why are talents important or special?
+(We Will Rock Our Classmates)